soraiareis/oca-java-8/src/main/java/_3_chapter/readme.md

   System.out.println(x.equals(y));     // true
   ```
 - If a class does not have an `equals()` method, Java determines if the reference points to the same object.
+- Java does not allow comparison (==) of String and StringBuilder.
+The code does not compile.

 ## Understanding Java Arrays
 - An `array` is an area of memory on the heap with space for a designated number of elements.